swansone4/criticality-stem-consulting/README.md

 A modern, minimalistic STEM career consulting website with comprehensive backend functionality for lead generation and client management.

+## 🚨 Resources Page Update

+The Resources page is now fully static and file-based.
+To add or update resources (blogs or videos):
+- Add markdown files to `public/resources/blogs/` for blogs.
+- Add entries to `public/resources/videos/videos.json` for videos.
+- No backend or API is required for resources.

 ## 🎯 Project Overview

 Criticality is a sophisticated web platform designed to help STEM students and professionals reach their "critical mass" of success through personalized guidance, research opportunities, and academic transformation strategies.